alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 }
 ~~~

-Ideally, pedantically, the `std_gui_font` object should have been destroyed at the end of the program via a call to `DeleteObject`, and technically not doing that constitues a **resource leak**, but Windows cleans up also GUI resources when the process exits.
+Ideally, pedantically, the `std_gui_font` object should have been destroyed at the end of the program via a call to `DeleteObject`, and technically not doing that constitutes a **resource leak**, but Windows cleans up also GUI resources when the process exits.

-Fixing the problem with this window keeping itself on top of all other windows, including other topmost mode windows such (as on my system) an on-screen clock, likewise involves a general window management function, namely using `SetWindowPos` to just remove topmost mode:
+Fixing the problem with this window keeping itself on top of all other windows, including other topmost mode windows such as (on my system) an on-screen clock, likewise involves a general window management function, namely using `SetWindowPos` to just remove topmost mode:

 ~~~cpp
 // Supports a Windows 11 workaround hack.
 The window is assumed to presently be a “topmost”